coopernurse/MovieTicketKata/README.md

-# Movie Ticket Coding Kata
+# Movie Tickets Coding Kata

 It's your first day of work at your local movie theater and you've already got a crisis on your hands.
 The theater recently upgraded all of the point of sale terminals to a